-Our priority is to develop a love of learning, inspired by quality teaching by building and developing upon all of our individual talents.
+At Padbury CE School our priority is to develop a love of learning, inspired by quality teaching by building and developing upon all of our individual talents.
 We work tirelessly to ensure that our children enjoy a stimulating and diverse education; learning is irresistible, children are happy, feel safe and are valued.
 Learning experiences are rich and enjoyable.
 We welcome applications from all members of the community without reference to ability or aptitude, and irrespective of faith.
-Everything we do as a school is to ensure that our children achieve their very best and we are deeply aware that children only get one chance at their primary education.
+Everything we do as a school is to ensure that our children achieve their very best so that they can be the best that they can be and we are deeply aware that children only get one chance at their primary education.
 It is therefore our job to ensure that they all reach for the highest levels of personal achievement and development.
 We want every child to be successful; to reach for success from the very first day they join us so when they leave us, they have a love of learning for the rest of their lives.